KarolS/units/doc/BINDINGS.md

 [Joda Time project page.](http://joda-time.sourceforge.net/)

-Currently, only Joda Time 2.2 is supported.
+Currently, only Joda Time 2.1 and above is supported.

 Artefact `units-joda` provides implicit conversions from and to `Duration`, `Seconds`, `Minutes`, and `Hours` classes.